-In general, in order to receive unemployment benefits you need to stay in the country which pays your benefits.
-However, under certain conditions you can go to another EU country to look for work and continue to receive your unemployment benefits from the country where you became unemployed.
+In general, to receive unemployment benefits you need to stay in the country which pays your benefits.
+However, under certain conditions, you can go to another EU country to look for work and continue to receive your unemployment benefits from the country where you became unemployed.

 You can only do this if you are: